 The district's activities for the previous twelve months led up to the major event of certification of the appraisal roll.
-The appraisal roll was certified on August 10, 2018 with less than 5.21 percent of the total value in the district remaining under protest.
+The appraisal roll was certified on August 2, 2019 with less than 6.61 percent of the total value in the district remaining under protest.
 State law requires that not more than 10 percent of the total value remain in unresolved property owner protests at the time the records are approved and certified as the appraisal roll.
-The sum of the taxable value for each of the 533 taxing unit appraisal rolls was approximately \$3.6 trillion, resulting in a 2018 ad valorem tax levy of approximately \$11.6 billion, an increase of 9.59 percent from 2017.
+The sum of the taxable value for each of the 538 taxing unit appraisal rolls was approximately \$3.7 trillion, resulting in a 2019 ad valorem tax levy of approximately \$11.9 billion, an increase of 2.8 percent from 2018.

 The Harris County Appraisal District encompasses a 1,774-square-mile area, including some of the most complex properties in the world.
 These include the port facilities of the Houston Ship Channel and Port of Houston, the busiest port in the United States in terms of foreign tonnage and the second busiest in overall tonnage.
-The properties include two major international airports, more than 310 class A high-rise office properties, hundreds of millions of square feet of warehouse and retail properties, tens of thousands of apartment units, and more than 1.1 million homes.
+The properties include two major international airports, more than 340 class A high-rise office properties, hundreds of millions of square feet of warehouse and retail properties, tens of thousands of apartment units, and more than 1.1 million homes.
 Harris County is one of the world's major petrochemical centers and includes five refineries, thousands of miles of pipeline and tank storage, and dozens of petrochemical processing facilities.
 The City of Houston is the fourth largest city in the United States, and Harris County estimates that the unincorporated area of the county would be the fifth largest city.
 The appraisal district also appraises business and industrial personal property for taxation, again at full market value.

-Despite the numerous issues and challenges presented by Hurricane Harvey, which included the flooding of almost 70,000 homes, Houston's economy and residential markets are doing well.
-According to Houston Association of Realtors, single family home sales rose 3.8 percent in 2018 to 82,177 while sales of all property types totaled 98,323, a 3.7 percent increase over 2017's volume.
-Total dollar volume for 2018 jumped 21.5 percent to \$28 billion.
-Housing inventory grew to its highest levels, between a 4.0 and 4.1 months' supply, from June through September, but by year's end, had retreated to a 3.5 months.
-On a year-to-date basis, the average single family sales price rose 2.6 percent to \$298,982 while the median price increased 3.3 percent to \$237,500.
+Despite the numerous issues and challenges the greater Houston Metro area has faced, Houston's economy and residential markets are doing well.
+According to HAR, single family home sales rose 4.8 percent in 2019 to 86,205 while sales of all property types totaled 102,593, a 4.3 percent increase over 2018's volume.
+Total dollar volume for 2019 jumped 6.7 percent to \$30 billion.
+Housing inventory rose from a 3.6-months supply in January to a peak of 4.3 months in June and July.
+On a year-to-date basis, the average single-family sales price rose 2.3 percent to \$305,959 while the median price increased 3.2 percent to \$245,000.